angelinahli/meet-me-2/README.md

     * if match multiple people, return all results that match, organized by section of match - first name, last name, etc. like facebook search results
     * create pages of search results
 * Create a schedule page where people can view a representation of their schedule
+* create form allowing users to set up events with each other

+### back end
+* Create better way of managing username and password validation (get rid of the ugly program_info module or make it better)
+* Load in and load out user dataset
 * Allow users to update their schedule with different events
 * research potential methods possible to have scheduling data.
     * work first on ability to modify your schedule from scratch (create "templates"?)
 * rethink algorithm on finding matching free times - probably a better one out there
-* create form allowing users to set up events with each other
 * Maybe research how to make your code more modular and easy to change
-* (Eventually) update the front page to make it look nicer
-* (Eventually) update all the graphics to look better
-* (Eventually) update the spaces between input fields in the login form to make everything look more standardized